 “Colby and I met through a mutual friend knowing that we wanted to both make beer,” says Fine.
-“After he outgrew his garage, Colby started making beer at the back of our restaurant.
+“After he outgrew his garage, Colby started making beer at the back of our restaurant, after a few tries using only home brewing kit, the result turns into a very tasty beer.
 From there, we knew there was room to continue to grow.
 An independent brewery later with a pub and taproom on the way, we’re continuing to push the limits.”

 “After home brewing for many years it was pretty clear that I needed to start a commercial brewery outside of my garage, for the long-term health of my marriage,” jokes Cox.
 “So I sought out Gavin as someone who was a successful restauranteur to partner with on a brewpub, because I didn’t know diddly squat about owning a restaurant.
 As it turned out, Gavin is a great person and an amazing business partner, and when it became time to grow out of one of his restaurants, it wasn’t even a question as to whether we were going forward together.”